use-inkubator/Ecosystem-Grants/README.md

 ### Guidelines

 Anyone is welcome to apply for a grant.
-Projects funded through our programs are broad in scope, but our focus lies on strong **technical** projects that add value to the ecosystem.
+Projects funded through our bounty are limited in scope, but our focus lies on strong **Wasm** template that add value to the Wasm smart contract ecosystem.

 Generally, your project will have better chances to be accepted if: